seljukgulcan/board/README.md

 Overview
 --------

-  Note: I'm currently coding version2.0 of this package.
-There will be huge changes and new features such as hexagonal and triangular grids, search functions, state maps and so on.
-If you would like to improve this repository, wait a bit for version 2 or contact me to help me coding.
-Thanks.

   This project is started to create java classes useful for any kind of board games.
 Package contains Board, Tile and Area classes and Placeable interface.
 For more information, look at UML page in wiki of the project.

 This package contains these files :